pactflow/example-bi-directional-provider-dotnet/README.md

 _note_ - Make sure you have built the .dll first with `make publish_dll`

 * `make test` - run the tests locally
-* `make fake_ci` - run the CI process (the above steps) locally, this will publish the Swagger document and Schemathesis report to Pactflow.
+* `make fake_ci` - run the CI process (the above steps) locally, this will publish the Swagger document and Schemathesis report to PactFlow.

 ## OS/Platform specific considerations